orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - ?
 Better variant of : *Compose as Equivalence as Compose*
 	- Equivalence at continuation is parallel composition

-#### Existing Ideas
-- [ ] Usual way of thinking about vertices/edges is more like a single arbitrary ray which defines in/out going rays along it.

 #### No memory
 The basic premise is this, there might be arbitrarily complex structure around me, but I need to start traversing to find out what it looks like.
 So the screen being a form of memory, and me